davidski/evaluator/cran-comments.md

 ## Update

-This is a re-submission, removing a dependency on `purrr` (providing compatability with `dplyr` 0.8.0) and correcting a test failure on systems without long-double support.
+This is a major release with both bug fixes and new features.
+The focus is on stabilizing interfaces and preparing for a semver 1.0 milestone.

 ## Test environments

-* local Windows 10 64 install, R 3.5.2
+* local Windows 10 64 install, R 3.5.3
-* local OS X, R 3.5.2
+* local OS X, R 3.5.3
-* Windows Server 2012 R2 x64 (on appveyor), R 3.5.2
+* Windows Server 2016 (on appveyor), R 3.5
-* Ubuntu 14.04 LTS (on travis-ci)
+* Ubuntu 16.04 LTS (on travis-ci)
   * R-release (both with and without pandoc)
   * R-devel  (both with and without pandoc)
-* OS X 10.13 (on travis-ci), R-release
+* OS X 10.14 (on travis-ci), R-release
 * win-builder (devel and release)
 * local R-devel --enable-long-double=no via docker